anexia-it/go-anxcloud/README.md

 # Go Client for the Anexia API

-Go SDK for interacting with the Anexia multi purpose [API](https://engine.anexia-it.com/).
+Go SDK for interacting with the Anexia Engine [API](https://engine.anexia-it.com/).

 ## Installing